 USM Anywhere includes a Forensics and Response App pluginPlugins specify how to collect and normalize raw information from devices to create events that can then be analyzed to determine threats and vulnerabilities., which translates the data retrieved by the AlienApp for Forensics and Response into normalizedNormalization describes the translation of log file entries received from disparate types of monitored assets into the standardized framework of Event types and sub-types. events for analysis.
-This plugin is automatically enabled and the eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. are displayed in the Events page, where you can view information about the collected forensic information.
+This plugin is automatically enabled and the eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. are displayed in the Events page, where you can view information about the collected forensic information.
 These events can trigger alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. to alert your team about a system compromise.

 To view AlienApp for Forensics and Response events